A seizure dog is a dog that has been trained (or has learned) to respond to a seizure in someone who has epilepsy.

 Is "seizure dog" the official name?

 It is the name that is most often used.
-Some people distinguish between dogs that respond to someone who is having a seizure (seizure response dog) and dogs that appear to naturally know when a seizure is going to occur (seizure predicting dog).
+There are two types of dogs: 1) dogs that respond to someone who is having a seizure, called "seizure response dog" and 2) dogs that appear to naturally know when a seizure is going to occur "seizure predicting dog".

 What do seizure dogs do?